Minneapolis police shoot, kill man during traffic stop

 Minneapolis police shoot, kill man during traffic stopNew

 MINNEAPOLIS (AP) — Police in Minneapolis shot and killed a man during a traffic stop on the city’s south side Wednesday night.
-Department spokesman John Elder said the incident happened about 6:15 p.m. while officers were carrying out a traffic stop with a man suspected of a felony.
-Elder said gunshots were exchanged.
-He said the man was pronounced dead by medical personnel.
-Elder said a woman in the car was unhurt, and no officers were hurt.
+The shooting was the first police-involved death in Minneapolis since George Floyd died in May while being arrested by four officers, and stirred anxiety about renewed protests in the city.
+Officers were carrying out a traffic stop on a man they said was suspected in a felony.
+Police Chief Medaria Arradondo said witnesses said the man fired at officers first, and pledged to release body-camera video on Thursday.
 The state’s Bureau of Criminal Apprehension is handling an investigation.